- About Us

 Learn More About Keeping Kids Safe

 Our Keeping Kids Safe project is an interactive initiative that provides parents and kids with valuable safety tips on a variety of subjects.
-Parents and kids are encouraged to review the safety tips together and then watch the safety video segments that feature D.A.R.E. safety buddy Retro Bill.
+Parents and kids are encouraged to review the safety tips together and discuss them.
 We plan to rotate safety topics, so be sure to check back again for new safety tips and videos.

 Throughout the year we will be introducing our Virtual Bright Eyes Internet Safety Summits.
 Stay tuned for more details as dates become available for your local area.